 The majority of the deferred tax assets relate to the U.S. operations of the Company.
 The realization of the deferred tax assets is primarily dependent on the amount of the Company's historic and projected future taxable income for its U.S. and foreign operations.
-In 2019 and 2018, we performed an assessment of the ultimate realization of our deferred tax assets and determined that the Company should have sufficient future taxable income in the normal course of business to fully realize the portion of the deferred tax assets associated with its U.S. operations and management has concluded that it is more-likely-than-not the deferred tax assets will be realized.
+In 2019 and 2018, we performed an assessment of the ultimate realization of our deferred tax assets and determined that the Company should have sufficient future taxable income in the normal course of business to fully realize the portion of the deferred tax assets will be realized.
 We also concluded that the net deferred tax assets of certain foreign subsidiaries required a valuation allowance.
 We intend to maintain a valuation allowance until sufficient positive evidence exists to support its reversal.
 See Note 22 to our consolidated financial statements for further information.